Skip to content

 MDM solutions frequently use BYOD containerization so that users can compartmentalize personal data and corporate data on the same device.

 Maybe it’s time to replace the phrase “like apples and oranges” with “like Apples and Androids.”
-Because while the two share some similarities, there are countless distinct differences.
+Because while the two share some similarities, there are countless differences.
 Here are a few of the ways Apple and Android MDM vary.

 OS updates